fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 7. Open Power BI Governance Model.pbit and the model will refresh with the new data.
 Save as PBIX
 8. Enjoy having an all-in-one solution for understanding everyt

-This is designed to be ran by anyone who uses Power BI and will work on any computer, no matter the permissions.
-Everything within the script is limited to your access within the Power BI environment ('My Workspace') is not included.
-All computer requirements are at the user level and does not require admin privileges.

 ## Features